-PPL Electric tracks the number of low-income households participating in programs open to all residential customers.
+PPL Electric will determine the savings for low-income customers who participated in general low-income residential programs via a survey method developed during the annual impact evaluation or directed by the PUC Phase II TRC Order.
+PPL Electric will refer all customers who participated in those surveys and who self-certified they are low-income to the Company's Low-Income programs. tracks the number of low income households participating in programs open to all residential customers.
 This population was determined according to the methodology approved by the Commission and outlined the PPL Electric memo, Method to Estimate Low-Income Savings in Non-Low-Income Programs, dated June 1, 2011.